pmjones/php-styler/README.md

 ## Comparable Offerings

-[PHP CS Fixer](https://cs.symfony.com/) is the category leader here.
+[PHP CS Fixer](https://cs.symfony.com/) is the category leader for PHP here.
 It offers a huge range of customization options to fix (or not fix) specific elements of PHP code.
 However, it is extremely complex, and can be difficult to modify.

-By comparison, PHP-Styler does not "fix" code; it restructures code entirely from an abstract syntax tree.
-It is also much less complex to modify.
+The [Black](https://black.readthedocs.io/en/stable/) formatter for Python appears to have similar design goals and operation as PHP-Styler.